 I was born in Germany and spent my early childhood in Turkey, but have lived most of my life in British Columbia, Canada.
-For the last three decades, when I have had an address it has usually been somewhere near Nelson, BC.
-(Though more recently I spent time in both Vancouver and, currently though temporarily, Victoria).
+For the last three decades, when I have had an address it has usually been somewhere near Nelson, BC, in the unceded territories of the Ktunaxa and Sinixt peoples.
 But in general I am a nomadic soul and have moved about a great deal, racking up many many nights in my tent or under the stars, sleeping in wild places.

 I got the long distance wilderness backpacking bug in the mid 80’s and have had a few awesome adventures on foot since then.
 In 2000, I tried cycle touring for the first time; my first overnight trip was several thousand kilometers and took me past the arctic circle to Inuvik.
 I fell in love with touring and have done a number of tours since, all on the same non-suspension mountain bike (a Specialized Rockhopper which at some point in our adventures together gained the nickname Red Baron).
 In the summer of 2016 I bought and roughly camperized a mini van (a dodge grand caravan a.k.a. the Silver Pig) which has served as ‘luxury’ accommodation for a few road/camping trips since.
 I still hope to spend more time exploring the wilds with a backpack and a tent, but I am not aging all that gracefully and arthritis is setting some limits on what I am able to do.

 I’m now more or less retired, but even before that I worked just enough to fund my trips.
 I am trained as a land survey tech, and did work in that field a fair bit, but over the years I have also driven cab, delivered fliers and catalogues, worked as a wilderness guide, and done various other jobs in order to keep going.